JohnLins/NeuralNetwork/README.md

 Output:
 Something close to 1, for example `[0.99993704]`

-The neural network learns that if there is a 1 in the first column, that the output should be 1
+The neural network learns that if the inputs are [1,1,1], [1,0,1], or [1,0,0] that the output is 1, and otherwise 0.

 <img src="img/screenshot.png">